Skip to main content

 • Prepayment penalties: Find out if you can pay off your loan early without incurring a penalty.
 If you can’t, find out the cost of early repayment.

-• Aftermarket products and services: Insurance products and services may be purchased with the car.
-Consider whether you need these items, and if not, ask that they be removed from the loan.
+• Aftermarket products and services: Credit insurance and other products and services may be financed with the purchase of the car.
+Consider whether you want these items, and if not, advise the dealer that you do not want to purchase them.

-• Length of your loan: Car loans generally range from 36 to 72 months.
-Now many banks are offering 84-month loans.
+• Length of your loan: Car loans generally range from 36 to 84 months.
 Longer terms can lower your monthly payments but could cost you more over the life of the loan.

 Use an online payment calculator to help understand how much you can afford.